-- disobeying lawful and reasonable orders or instructions; - being negligent, careless or indolent in carrying out duties; - misusing or failing to take proper care of property or equipment in his or her custody or charge; - being absent from duty without valid excuse; - engaging in sexual activity with a student; - sexually harassing, verbally abusing or assaulting colleagues, parents or students.
+- disobeying lawful and reasonable orders or instructions; - being negligent, careless or indolent in carrying out duties; - misusing or failing to take proper care of property or equipment in his or her custody or charge;

+- being absent from duty without valid excuse; - engaging in sexual activity with a student; - sexually harassing, verbally abusing or assaulting colleagues, parents or students.

-Portfolios and New Zealand Teachers Council Graduating Teacher Standards (NZTCGTS)
+Portfolios and Education Council Graduating Teacher Standards (EC GTS)

-The New Zealand Teachers Council mandated the Graduating Teacher Standards: Aotearoa New Zealand in 2007.
+The Education Council mandated the Graduating Teacher Standards: Aotearoa New Zealand in 2007.
 Students need to meet these standards by the completion of the programme and provide evidence of this requirement in a personal electronic portfolio.
-The portfolio will be developed during each year as part of a student's professional development journey.
+The portfolio will be developed during the programme of study and will provide evidence of a student's professional learning and development journey.